Thepicolo/Install-Oracle-instant-client-21-cx-oracle-.sh/README.md

 # Install-Oracle-instant-client-21-cx-oracle-.sh

-I needed to isntall Oracle instant client 21 + cx Oracle at several machine, so I made this .sh for an easier deploy.
-Hope it usefull for someone, at least to not take too much time searching for documentation of how to install
+I needed to install Oracle instant client 21 and cx_Oracle on several machines, so I created this script to make the deployment easier.
+I hope it is useful for someone, at least to save some time searching for documentation on how to install.

+How to run it:

+1. Clone the repository.
+2. Make the script executable: `sudo chmod +x install-Oracle-instantclient.sh`.
+3. Run the script with superuser privileges: `sudo ./install-Oracle-instantclient.sh`.

+Feel free to edit the script as you wish :)